 Ethnic Student ProgramsUSC is strongly committed to enhancing the quality of life for all students attending the university.
 Unusual efforts have been made to build on the cultural diversity present in our student body.
 These efforts are coordinated through departments within the Division of Student Affairs.
 This focus provides opportunities for cross-cultural experiences for all students and a chance to identify a broad range of support services to these specific ethnic minority groups.

 El Centro ChicanoA department within Student Affairs, El Centro Chicano (El Centro) serves as a resource center for all Latina/o and USC students.
-Founded in 1972, the center provides academic support, social and cultural programming, student advocacy, personal support, assistance for Latina/o student groups, transitional/beyond USC programming and community outreach that fosters and promotes the academic and personal success of Latina/o students.
+Founded in 1972, the center fosters a community of critically thinking, socially conscious Chicana/o and Latina/o leaders, providing personal, social and academic support through graduation and beyond.
+El Centro Chicano also provides social and cultural programming, student advocacy, assistance for Latina/o student groups, transitional/beyond USC programming and community outreach that fosters and promotes the academic and personal success of Latina/o students.
 In addition, they strive to educate the campus about Latina/o issues and the ethnic diversity represented within the community (i.e., Central and South America, Cuba, Dominican Republic, Mexico and Puerto Rico) by serving as a resource to the entire USC family.

-Through the Latino Resource Handbook, handed out to all new Latina/o students, and the weekly El Centro E-newsletter, they inform students about information such as scholarship opportunities, internships, cultural events and student organizations that will help improve their university experience.
+Through the Latino Resource Handbook, handed out to all new Latina/o students, and the weekly El Centro E-newsletter, they inform students about information such as scholarship opportunities, internships, cultural events and student organizations that will help improve their university experience (please see Web site).
 El Centro serves as headquarters for approximately 16 Chicano/Latino student organizations as well as the Latino Parent Association.
 All students, including commuter, transfer and graduate students, are welcome to use the student lounge, kitchenette and study room.

-Programs and services offered include the Unity through Community: Black and Latino New Student Welcome, the Latin American Independences Celebration, Latino Floors (special interest housing program), Latino Honor Society, POWERTRIPS, La Posada, Latino Parent Association and the Chicano/Latino Graduation.
-Programs and services consider gender, class, religion/spirituality, bi/monolingual, continuing generations, sexual orientation, disabilites and biracial/ethnic identities.
+Programs and services offered include the Unity through Community: Black and Latino New Student Welcome, Latino Floors (special interest housing program), class reunions, CONEXIONES! mentor program, First Year Leadership Seminar, Latino Honor Society, La Posada, Latino Parent Association and the Chicano/Latino Graduation.
+Programs and services consider gender, class, religion/spirituality, bi/monolingual, continuing generations, sexual orientation, disabilities and biracial/ethnic identities.

 El Centro Chicano is located on the third floor of the United University Church (UUC).
 For more information, contact (213) 740-1480 or visit www.usc.edu/student-affairs/elcentro.